 - The rank and file, don’t trust leadership.
-In the past they feel they have been led to changes that they neither understood or agreed with.
+They may feel at some time they were led to changes that they neither understood or agreed with.
 Reasons were not clearly communicated, and their questions were treated dismissively.
-Lack of communication is the biggest source of this mistrust
+Lack of communication is the biggest source of this mistrust.

 - They worry about “what if things get worse before they get better?”
 Will they lose their job, position, or ministry.
 Will their “place” in the organization be given to someone else?
 Our communication needs to paint a complete picture of what the expected outcomes will be like from the people’s perspective.

 - Is the cost of change worth the potential benefits?
 All change costs something.
-We need to share them honestly, and compare those costs to reasonably expected benefits.
+We need to share those costs honestly, and compare those costs to reasonably expected benefits.